SecretFoundation/docs/docs/dev/tutorials.md

 ## Figment Learning Materials
-Visit [this link](https://learn.figment.io/network-documentation/secret) for all tutorials about Secret Network reported by our partner Figment.io.
+Visit [this link](https://learn.figment.io/network-documentation/secret) for all tutorials about Secret Network by our partner Figment.io.

 Make sure you go through the [Secret Pathway Tutorials 1-5](https://learn.figment.io/network-documentation/secret/secret-pathway#secret-pathway-tutorials) covering:
 1. Connect to a Secret node using DataHub